h-tex/vfrag/README.md

 ## Requirements

-This is written with different requirements which likely make it unsuitable for many use cases and mean you will likely need to do more work to get it to work for your use case.
+This is written with different requirements which likely make it unsuitable for many use cases.
+It is not a drop-in replacement for Paged.js, you will almost certainly need to do more work to get it working for your use case.

 1. **Minimize DOM I/O.**
 This was written to paginate an entire PhD thesis, so speed is of the essence.